 This doesn’t mean you have to resist picking up a pack of gum or a farmer’s market floral bouquet occasionally.
 Small treats can be important to keep you from feeling like you’re being too constricted.
 Nevertheless, aim to evaluate any purchases over a specific dollar amount.
 This could be any amount, You get to choose.
 Just make sure you stick with the process and send your money to the right place.

-The word “debt” often carries a negative stigma.
-Yet all debt isn’t bad.
+The word “debt” often carries a negative stigma but can be a good step to make a monetary plan for the future.
+But, all debt isn’t bad and some can even help you make a monetary plan for your future depending on the way you invest it.
 Some debt can be good, especially if it allows you to get closer to what you want.
 A good example of this might be if you’re starting your own business.
 Taking out a commercial or personal loan could help you set up shop and wow your first customers.
 Without upfront capital (aka, debt,) you might never get the chance to launch your startup.

 On the other hand, maxing out your high-interest rate credit cards with no real way to pay off the money isn’t good debt.
 It’s a bad idea that will make it harder for you to reach your financial planning objectives.
 Regrettably, the average Millennial owes $4,000 to credit card issuers.
 That’s a stumbling block, although it’s not insurmountable.

 Just as you mapped out your budgeting spreadsheet, map out your current debt.
-Remember that debt should include any money you owe.
+Remember that debt should include any money you owe and will surely not help you make a monetary plan for the future because you have to pay that debt to be free and secured.
 This means mortgages are debt.
 So are any high medical bills that you’re paying down through monthly installments.
 Once you have all your debts front and center, you can gauge if they are good or bad.